AsdiIqbal/Model-Architecture-Design-for-Face-Recognition/README.md

 ACCURACY : 0.949999988079071
 ```

-**
-NOTE:
+## NOTE:
--This model is still in testing phase.
+- This model is still in testing phase.
 It is not inference-ready.
 - Used Dataset is not public.
 You need to use your own dataset.
-**

 ## References
 -[A guide to build NN architecture](https://towardsdatascience.com/a-guide-to-an-efficient-way-to-build-neural-network-architectures-part-ii-hyper-parameter-42efca01e5d7?gi=75beb0daf8b5)